 If you’re good at fixing things you could start a phone and computer repair service.
-We now live in a world where everyone owns at least a phone or a computer (or both).
-This automatically means that these items are prone to damage, so there is always demand for the service.
-You could even offer a collection service to serve your customers a little better, and charge an extra N1,000 for the collection and return.
+We live in a world where everyone owns at least a phone or a computer (or both).
+This automatically means that these items are prone to damage, so a phone repar side hustle always has demand.
+You could even offer a collection service to serve your customers a little better, and charge a little extra for the collection and return of items.
 If you get stuck with a certain problem, there are troubleshooting websites such as Youtube and iFixit.com.

 Skills required: Repair experience

 Resources required: Phone repair toolbox

 One weekend, my mum took time out of her busy schedule to drive 15 minutes to give ₦50,000 to a woman she hardly knew.
 She had met the lady at church a couple of weeks prior and told her about a flat she was trying to rent for ₦500,000.
 The lady had found a tenant for my mum, and automatically earned ₦50,000 for the referral!
 You can make 10% of the price of renting or buying a property, just by connecting property owners with buyers or tenants.